jkubis96/Exercise_interview/README.md

 <br />

-<div align="justify"> Exercise-based on a short analysis of single-cell data derived from brain organoids <div />
+<div align="justify"> Exercise-based on a short analysis of single-cell RNAseq data derived from brain organoids and RNAseq data from HD patients <div />

 <br />